 For share awards granted by Changyou.com Limited, in determining the fair value of the ordinary shares, restricted shares and restricted share units granted in 2008, the income approach/discounted cash flow method with a discount for lack of marketability is applied given that the shares underlying the awards were not publicly traded at the time of grant.
 In determining the fair value of restricted share units granted in 2009 before Changyou's initial public offering, the fair value of the underlying shares was determined based on Changyou's offering price for its initial public offering.
-In determining the fair value of the underlying shares on the grant dates is applied.
+In determining the fair value of restricted share units granted after Changyou's initial public offering, the fair value of the underlying shares on the grant dates is applied.